Tag: Neoliberalism

 Rent, Debt, and Power

 In 2009 Rolling Stone published an article by Matt Taibbi about Goldman Sachs.
 Taibbi writes: “The world’s most powerful investment bank is a great vampire squid wrapped around the face of humanity, relentlessly jamming its blood funnel into anything that smells like money.”
 The statement is rather unfair to vampire squids, but aside from that detail the characterization is quite appropriate and, moreover, equally applicable to the finance, insurance, and real estate (FIRE) sector as a whole.
-In Killing the Host, Michael Hudson describes the FIRE sector as parasitic.
-He writes that “instead of creating a mutually beneficial symbiosis with...
+A revised version of this article is part of chapter 15 of A Buddha Land in This World (Punctum Books, 2022).
+In Killing...

 Social Issues